kirillzabrodin/tweet_mood/README.md

 As a User,
 so I can pick what I content is being examined,
-I would like to be able to choose the content that is analyzed
+I would like to be able to choose the content that is analysed
 ```

 ## Getting started
+Clone the repo with ```git clone``` and the appropriate url.

+Make sure you have python 3 and pip 3 installed.
+If you have python 2 installed change python to python3 in the code below.
+Do the same for pip.

+Run ```pip install -r requirements.txt```

+Run ```python ./manage.py runserver```

 ## Usage